Volunteer Thank-You Quotes, Messages, and Recognition Ideas That People Actually Remember

 - The Cornerstone Award — for the volunteer whose steady presence holds the program together

-- The Open Door Award — for the volunteer who makes newcomers feel welcome and included
+- The Open Door Award — for the volunteer who makes newcomers feel welcome

 Role-Based Recognition Awards